 Jessica Pigza discusses her design with Jill Lauck while Madden cuts out a valentine.

-Some of the beautiful and unique creations of the day.
+Some of the beautiful and unique Valentine's Day creations of the crafternoon.

-Pizza sandwiches keep the crafters going; to make them, fold dough over fillings (cheese, roasted tomatoes, and soppressata, or olives and mushrooms) and bake.
+Pizza sandwiches keep the crafters going.
+They're filled with cheese, roasted tomatoes, and soppressata, or olives and mushrooms.